5jt/dyalog-cookbook/manuscript/01_toc.md

 > Discuss why testing the UI as such is often not exactly a brilliant idea, and what exceptions there are and why.

-# Providing help

-> We introduce just Markdown2Help because...
-> 1. it needs nothing but Dyalog.
-> 2. it provides a functionality that it very close to a CHM file.

-> Although it's a Windows solution we still get a working --- though very basic --- HTML version on Linux and Mac OS.

 # Writing an installer

 > We focus on the --- relatively simple --- Inno installer for the Cookbook.